ttscoff/howzit_old/README.md

     template: markdown
     key 1: value 1
     key 2: value 2

+The template key can include multiple template names separated by commas.

 Additional metadata keys populate variables you can then use inside of your templates (and build notes), using `[%key]`.
 You can define a default value for a placeholder with `[%key:default]`.